 7.19 Recipients of the notifications will destroy those records that are beyond retention schedules

 7.20 Members of the E-Discovery Response Team will follow up with Key Persons to ensure that the data has been destroyed.
-Responses should be documented and sent to the Assistant to the VP for Administration
+Responses should be documented and sent to Management Services

-7.21 The Assistant to the VP for Administration will compile all documentation and finalize records for the E-Discovery event [PROCEDURE ENDS] Please note that failure by any College Employee to adhere to these procedures may result in disciplinary action and/or legal sanctions
+7.21 Management Services will compile all documentation and finalize records for the E-Discovery event [PROCEDURE ENDS] Please note that failure by any College Employee to adhere to these procedures may result in disciplinary action and/or legal sanctions